kimiklein/kimiklein.github.io/_pages/publications.md

 author_profile: true
 ---

-You can find a list of my publications here(https://kimiklein.github.io/list_publication).
+You can find a list of my publications here(https://kimiklein.github.io/list_publications.pdf).

+Selected Publications
+---

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>